IronTwist/php-hackathon-2021/README.md

 8. Is there anything you would like to improve to your current implementation?

     - Validating datetime intersection.
 When adding new programme to database to save a list with time interval of a required Room (ex: Room 1), check and compare if datetime intersect with new datetime given, if there is no intersection programme is saved else trow a new error.
-I still have to learn how to use try{}catch() with this framework using routes.
+I still have to learn how to use try{}catch() with this framework using ProgrammeService.
     - Ability for admin to view and delete bookings of other users.
 Maybe a dropdown list with users, and everytime a user is selected it will display his bookings with a button "Delete" next to programme name.

 9. What would you change regarding this anti hackathon?